jacomyal/domino.js/README.md

   // We add a method to update easily the value: this.updateFlag = function(newFlagValue) {
-    // The method "dispatchEvent" from "domino.module" will trigger the update
+    // The method "dispatchEvent" from "domino.module" will trigger
-    // in the domino.js instance.
-So, it will update the value, and then check
+    // the update in the domino.js instance.
+So, it will update the
-    // if anything is bound the any of the output events, and trigger: this.dispatchEvent('updateFlag', {
+    // value, and then check if anything is bound the any of the
+    // output events, and trigger:
+    this.dispatchEvent('updateFlag', {
       flag: !!newFlagValue
     });
   }
 }

-// Here is the module that receive the events when the flag is updated. function receptorModule() {
+// Here is the module that receive the events when the flag is
+// updated.
+function receptorModule() {
   domino.module.call(this);

-  // We add a trigger on the "flagUpdated" event, that will just display the
+  // We add a trigger on the "flagUpdated" event, that will just
-  // new value
+  // display the new value:
   this.triggers.events['flagUpdated'] = function(dominoInstance) {
     console.log('New flag value: '+dominoInstance.get('flag'));
   };